|

 Copyright: 11/1952

 From Spy Fighters #11 - 7 pages - Another Korean War tale.
 Just about every night, another GI disappears while on patrol and soon Red planes drop leaflets showing he had defected.
 Clark Mason is sent with a squad to a lake district to learn what was happening and he soon becomes one of the disappeared.
+Click here to read the story.

-30 The Silent Death!
 The Silent Death!

 Published by Atlas Comics